iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 ## Grace period for non-payment

-At the end of your billing period, if we were unable to process your payment, you will enter a grace period of 5 days during which you must provide valid payment.
+At the end of your billing period, if we are unable to process your payment, you will enter a grace period of 5 days during which you must provide valid payment.
 During this time you will continue to have full access to Iterative Studio.

 Your account's primary email address will be notified after each failed payment.
 Payments may be retried up to 4 times.
 To provide a new payment method, go to